 - If you want a ripe tomato, wait until they’re a deep color, but are still firm.

-- Store tomatoes inside or in the shade.
+Store tomatoes inside a shade.
 Do not put them in the fridge!
 Cold temperatures cause both their flavor and texture to break down.

 A Note on Fertilizer